eliasjunior/home-video-docs/README.md

 Here's what motivated me:
 * Build something that I enjoy doing so.
-* Apply good code practices because I want flexibility to change and evolve app grows.
+* Apply good code practices because I wanted flexibility to change the app and evolve over time as the app grows.
 * Play with React and Node.
-* I have a bunch of videos and photos on my hard drive and I was curious to how hard would be to build something to access it.
+* I have a bunch of videos and photos in my hard drive and I was curious to how hard would be to build something to easily access it.

 ### Built With